-A Relaxed, Casual Dress Code
+A Relaxed, Casual Dress Code for Work

 Your company has asked employees to adhere to a particular standard in the business attire that employees wear to work.
 This casual dress code policy provides guidance for employees about what is proper to wear to work in the most casual of work environments.